RhymeDigital/contao_zurb_foundation/README.md

 Currently there is an issue with the leafo/scssphp package, which you can see the fix here: https://github.com/leafo/scssphp/issues/446

+To apply the ready-made patch, you need to add:

+`"extra": {
+       "enable-patching": true
+   }`

+to your `composer.json` file.

 Getting 404 errors with the Foundation javascript?
 You may need to run `php bin/console rhymecontaozurbfoundation:symlinks` from the console.